TalicZealot/SotnRandoTools/.github/ISSUE_TEMPLATE/khaos-effect-idea.md

 # Name

 # Description
 Explain how the effect would work.
+Please remember to search for similar issues before writing anything, including in closed issues!

 # Duration
 Suggest a duration  for this effect.
 Currently most things last one minute or are instant.